/images/resources/code-examples/code-examples-kotlin-haapi.jpg

 Configuration

 The code example uses the following client settings, including the haapi and code capabilities.
-Further details on HAAPI specific settings are explained in the Android HAAPI SDK tutorial.
+For further details on HAAPI specific settings refer to the Android HAAPI Client Setup tutorial.
+Include the issue-token-bound-authorization-code setting if using version 9.0 or later of the Curity Identity Server.

 xml